Unboxed-Software/solana-course/content/anchor-pdas.md

 - `description` - details of the review
 - `rating` - rating for the movie

-The `title` is required for account validation to derive the PDA used for the `movie_review` account.
 Within the instruction logic we’ll update the `rating` and `description` stored on the `movie_review` account.

+While the `title` doesn't get used in the instruction function itself, we'll need it for account validation of `movie_review` in the next step.

 ```rust
 #[program]